 Racism is the belief that a particular race is inferior or superior to another and that a person's biological characteristics predetermine his or her moral or social traits.
-Those who hold racist beliefs can see other races as subhuman; such as how white Europeans saw black Africans during the period of slavery in the New World.
-Racism takes different forms in many countries, depending on cultural, religious, economic, or historic factors.
-Although it still exists in the modern world, slavery is widely condemned.
-The International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) is a United Nations convention that commits its members to the elimination of racial discrimination.
+Those who hold racist beliefs can see other races as less worthy, and in extreme cases even subhuman.
+Racism can have many different forms and manifest itself in many different ways, typically influenced by various cultural, religious, economic, or historical factors.

+The International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) is a United Nations convention committed to the elimination of racial discrimination.
 All parties of the Convention are required to outlaw hate speech and criminalize membership in racist organizations.

 For the full ranked list of all 78 countries in the Best Countries survey, see the table below.